brunomaga/brunomaga.github.io/_drafts/2024-01-19-Mixture-of-Experts.md

     return self.stack(x)
 ```

+An important result emphasizes the relevance of stacking MoEs into a deep model:

+> we find that the Deep Mixture of Experts automatically learns to develop location-dependent ("where") experts at the first layer, and class-specific ("what") experts at the second layer.

+And this led to the follow up work that explored having the gating being used not only to weight the sum of output of experts, but as well as a router of the input to individual experts.

 ## 2017 [Outrageously Large Neural Networks: The Sparsely-Gated Mixture-of-Experts Layer](https://arxiv.org/abs/1701.06538)

-The previous MoE implementations had a big drawback: all experts receive all inputs, leading to high training costs, even for the experts of low relevance for each input.
-This led to the introduction of **Conditional Computation (aka Sparsity), a method where only a subset of experts are picked**.
-In practice, the gating mechanism is now moved now moved to the begining of the workflow and works as a **routing mechanism**, as it provides the distribution of the experts relevance for different experts.
-A new hyper-parameter $$k$$ is introduced, referring to the number of experts picked per iteration.
-A low or high $$k$$ lead to a situation where too few or too many experts are utilized, resulting in under- or over-computation.
+The previous MoE implementations had a big drawback: all experts process all inputs, leading to high training costs, even when there's low little relevance of some experts for some inputs.
+This led to the introduction of **Conditional Computation** or **Sparsity**, a method where only a subset of experts are picked per input.
+In practice, the distribution output by the gating mechanism is now used to pick only the highest-relevance experts for each task, and delegate the input only to those top-$$k$$ experts, effectively working as a **routing mechanism**. $$k$$ is a hyper-parameter that drives the trade-off between computation and *expertise*, and may ultimately result in under- or over-computation.
 In practice, the MoE selects for each token in the text a possibly different combination of experts.
 When $$g_i(x)=0$$ for a given expert $$i$$, then $$f_i(x)$$ is not computed.
-The simplest gating mechanism - **Softmax Gating** - is formulated as a softmax over an input $$x$$ multiplied by a trainable matrix $$W_g$$, as:

-$$
-G_σ(x) = Softmax(x · W_g)
-$$

-Towards scaling this approach,  the 2017 paper [Outrageously Large Neural Networks: The Sparsely-Gated Mixture-of-Experts Layer](https://arxiv.org/abs/1701.06538), introduces Sparsely-Gated Mixture-of-Experts layer (MoE), consisting of up to thousands experts (modelled as feed-forward networks) and a gating network.
-This MoE layer (with up to 137 billion) and is stacked recursively between stacked LSTM layers.
-The model architecture is composed of a stack of LSTMs. **"All parts of the network are trained jointly by back-propagation"**.
+Now note that scaling by pycking only the top-$$k$$ experts per iteration, once can increase the number of experts without incurring an aditional computational overhead.
+Thus, towards scaling this approach, the 2017 paper [Outrageously Large Neural Networks: The Sparsely-Gated Mixture-of-Experts Layer](https://arxiv.org/abs/1701.06538) introduces an architecture of 137B parameters, consisting of thousands of experts.
+The architecture is used as a language model by processing sentences by recursively running tokens through a recursive LSTM+MoE structure:

 {: style="text-align:center; font-size: small;"}
 <img width="80%" height="80%" src="/assets/Mixture-of-Experts/MoE_2017_Dean.png"/>

 The authors don't use the typical softmax gating.
-Instead, the paper proposes **noisy top-k gating**, where they add **tunable gaussian noise** $$H(X)$$ (controlled by $$W_{noise}$$, to help with load balance, Appendix A) before taking the softmax.
-To handle sparsity, it the output value of the non-picked experts to -∞ (which causes the corresponding gate values to equal 0)”:
+Instead, the paper proposes **noisy top-k gating**, where they add **tunable gaussian noise** $$H(X)$$, controlled by $$W_{noise}$$, to the input value of each experts.
+To handle sparsity, the output value of the non-picked experts to -∞ (which causes the corresponding gate values to equal 0)”:

 $$
 G(x) = softmax( \, KeepTopK ( \, H(x), k) )